DhawalThombare37/Custom-NLP-Verilog-Chatbot/app/README.md

 # About App.py
 ---
-User can directly run app.py after running training script and loading models locally in there Dev Environment using local loading paths as required and view their site on local host.
+User can directly run app.py after running training script and loading models locally in their Dev Environment using local loading paths as required and view their site on local host.
 ---

 ---